Resources

 This comprehensive, solution-focused toolkit outlines the importance of Code Lavender programs and how they can be implemented to support the physical, emotional and spiritual wellbeing of patients, families and care team members.

-This on-demand webinar provides an overview of The Academy’s Workplace Violence Maturity Model designed to help leaders identify ways to help protect their healthcare workforce.
+This free on-demand webinar provides an overview of The Academy’s Workplace Violence Maturity Model designed to help leaders identify ways to help protect their healthcare workforce.

 In this commentary, the authors propose that a safety II framework (viewing human creativity as an essential safety safeguard rather than the root cause of error) is critical to the future of safety and wellbeing in healthcare and the sustainability of the workforce.